May 7, 2018

 24. Turn the Bad News into Good

 Sometimes the results of the KPIs aren’t good news.
-But after holding a post mortem session, you can review the data and apply it to the next project or initiative.
+But after holding a post mortem review, you can review the data and apply it to the next project or initiative.
 Making adjustments is critical to a healthy reporting culture.

 “Reporting what didn’t work with your strategy is just as important as showcasing what did,” says Iliff.